-Workplace mediation offers the opportunity to improve employee morale and teamwork, enhance work performance and productivity, and develop the skills necessary to resolve future disputes.
+Workplace mediation offers the opportunity to improve employee morale and teamwork, enhance work performance and productivity, and develop the skills necessary to resolve future disputes in a safe, non-judgmental environment.
 It is recognized as a crucial and cost-effective tool towards resolving some of the most common and difficult conflicts, including those involving:

 - Communication Difficulties

 What is EDR's role in providing workplace mediation?